FOOTBALL: Niall Logue delighted with Derry City debut

 "I think you seen tonight the conditions were a bit hard to play in and there was a few long balls, but when you got it down and started to play, the quality was there and the standard is really, really high and I really enjoyed it.”

-In City's opening two games of the campaign at Waterford and Sligo Rovers they didn't come out for the second half and the Gobnascale man conceded that was talked about in the dressing room at half-time.
+In City's opening two games of the campaign at Waterford and Sligo Rovers they didn't come out for the second half and the ex-Top of the Hill starlet conceded that was talked about in the dressing room at half-time.

 "In the opening two games at half-time we had plans for the second half but you obviously seen by the results we never executed them, but today the mindset was completely different," he explained.